Other details include:

 - Elite, one-on-a-part chamber ensemble modeled after groups like Disney’s “All-American Band"

 - Members must fully commit and are treated as professional musicians, including the possibility of scholarships being reduced, or being 'cut' and/or replaced when not in attendance at all required events or meeting performance responsibilities.
-As such, students who choose to maintain an extensive or non-flexible part-time job schedule may not be able to participate in the Rowdy Brass Band.
+As such, students who choose to maintain an extensive or non-flexible part-time job schedule may not be able to participate in the Rowdy Brass Band or Mesa Brass Band.

-- Rowdy Brass Band members are required to participate in Maverick Stampede, CMU's marching band, during the fall term of their RBB membership.
-If the fall marching band music is not arranged for non-traditional marching band instruments (guitar, electric bass, synth/piano, or others as director designates), a semester-long recruitment project will be required in lieu of this required marching band participation.
+- Rowdy Brass Band and Mesa Brass Band members are required to participate in Maverick Stampede, CMU's marching band, during the fall term of their membership.
+If the fall marching band music is not arranged for non-traditional marching band instruments (guitar, electric bass, synth/piano, or others as director designates), a semester-long recruitment project will be required in lieu of this required marching band participation and/or their scholarship may be reduced.

 - Instrumentation: Saxophones (alto, tenor, bari), Trumpets, Mellophones, Low Brass (trombone, baritone, sousaphone), Keyboard, Percussion.
 Alternates for each instrument may also be chosen.
 Exact instrumentation, including potential inclusion of electronic instruments (guitar, bass guitar, keyboard, etc.), are dependent on audition and personnel (new CMU students and non-music majors are encouraged to apply).